“Marketing isn’t important.”

 FAQs

-The main principle behind an effective marketing plan is that they start and end with the customers.
-This outside-in perspective helps in converting marketing from expensive noise into a value-creation machine.
+The main principle behind an effective marketing plan is to start and end with the customers.
+This outside-in perspective helps convert marketing from expensive noise into a value-creation machine.

 Prime prospects are a subset of your target audience, similar to your best customers.
 To identify them, create a four-quadrant avatar for your best customers and then identify two to three subsegments within your target audience that share similarities with the overall avatar.